yammmt/EscapeToJapan/README.md

   - The shortest time to decelerate roulette speed after you click STOP button.
 - TIME_TO_CLEAR_MAX
   - The longest time to decelerate roulette speed after you click STOP button.
-  - Actually, the real longest time is not the same as this.
+  - Actually, the real maximum time is not the same as this.
 - TIME_TO_CLEAR_ADDED_MAX
-  - The longest time added to inteval time (clear setTimeout).
+  - The maximum time added to inteval time (clear setTimeout).

 Note that roulette speed and the time to clear timeoutID is **not** the same parameters.